42-josaykos/42-minishell/README.md

 ## TODO:

-- [ ] PATH variable.
+- [x] PATH variable.
 Buitlin commands should be execute through the PATH

-- [ ] builtin command `ech6`20wi6h -n option
+- [ ] builtin command `echo`, with -n option
 - [ ] builtin command `cd`, only with absolute or relative path
 - [x] builtin command `pwd`, with no options
 - [ ] builtin command `export`, with nooptions